-Channel partners need to know the ins and outs of your products and services.
+Partners need to know the ins and outs of your products and services.
 This is where certification comes in.
-In many cases, being a channel partner means being certified by a company both to sell and support its products.
+In many cases, being a partner means being certified by a company both to sell and support its products.

 Occasionally, partners may need more general training, such as a sales course or certification in a type of technology.